michaelboth/Takyon/README.md

 Windows | Visual Studio<br><br> Takyon requires Posix threads (not supported in Visual Studio).
 To download and build it:<br> 1.
 Get the source code from: https://sourceforge.net/projects/pthreads4w/ <br> 2.
 Unzip, rename to 'pthreads4w' and put in the C:\ folder <br> 3.
 Start a Visual Studio x64 native shell <br> ```> cd c:\pthreads4w``` <br> ```> nmake VC VC-debug VC-static VC-static-debug install DESTROOT=.\install```

 ## Examples
 To help you get started, some examples are provided.
-Each example has a ```README.txt``` to know how to build and run the example
+Each example has a ```README.txt``` to know how to build and run the example.
+The examples cover most of Takyon's features.
 Example | Description
 --------|------------
 hello-two_sided | Transfer a simple greeting between two endpoints using send() and recv()